Heart Disease and Stroke Prevention Program

 - Use population-based public health strategies to increase public awareness of the urgency of heart disease and stroke, their signs and symptoms, and the need to call 911.

-- Increase knowledge of signs and symptoms of heart attack and stroke.
+- Educate Rhode Islanders on the signs and symptoms of heart attack and stroke.

-- Improve the quality of heart disease and stroke care.
+- Improve emergency response and the quality of heart disease and stroke care.

-The Heart Disease and Stroke Prevention Program realizes the importance of working with internal and external partners to further our goals.
-The Stroke Task Force and the Heart Disease and Stroke Prevention Steering Committee allow us to leverage our efforts.
+Stroke Task Force and the Heart Disease and Stroke Prevention Steering Committee to leverage our efforts.